 Royal Theatre

 The Royal Theatre no longer shows films as the screens were removed and projectors sold before the transfer to its current owners.
-The Royal Players have completed several projects to preserve the theater.
+The Royal Players have completed several projects to preserve the theatre.
 Most of the original fixtures are still in place and an old doorless safe labeled ‘Imp’ is in the upstairs office.

 An interesting note, the Royal Theatre was originally one screen with a balcony.
 At some point in time the balcony was enclosed and small screen installed.
 The original projection booth was used to show films there and a second booth was constructed downstairs for the big screen.